Kiriller12/R3d.Net/README.md

 R3d.Net targets net6.0 and uses the [R3D 0.3 or later](https://github.com/Bigfoot71/r3d) to build the native libraries.
 [Raylib-cs 7.0.1](https://github.com/raylib-cs/raylib-cs) is used as nuget dependency.

+R3d.Net is heavily inspired by [raylib-cs](https://github.com/raylib-cs/raylib-cs) and uses some of its functionality to implement bindings.

 ## Status

 Currently in active development, available API is subject to change.